 Twins Wine Cellar, the only such winemaking museum in Georgia

 Twins Wine Cellar – with its coat of arms featuring twin identical linked amphoras – is a place where wine is part and parcel of everyday life.
-The brothers Gamtkitsulashvilis have turned the efforts of hundreds of local workers into something really extraordinary.
+The brothers Gamtkitsulashvili have turned the efforts of hundreds of local workers into something really extraordinary.

 In 2005, Gia and Gela restored an old cellar called “marani”, used for the storage and maturation of wines.
 The brothers were actually raised in this house, according to our tour guide.

 Almost a decade later, in 2014, the owners set up a unique museum complex, in order to conserve antique equipment and help exhibit the traditions of Georgian winemaking processes.
 It represents a key element of Georgia’s historical and cultural heritage: known and passed down from generation to generation for a trifling 6000 years, while also being totally unique in global terms, in the way wine is produced in the region (more details to be found in this article), and for all the reasons outlined has secured UNESCO recognition and protection.
-The brothers Gamtkitsulashvilis have taken it upon themselves to nurture these winemaking customs – their museum features not only displays of historical processes, but allows visitors to touch and of course taste much of what has been made here.
+The brothers Gamtkitsulashvili have taken it upon themselves to nurture these winemaking customs – their museum features not only displays of historical processes, but allows visitors to touch and of course taste much of what has been made here.

 The Twins Wine Cellar Museum features the aforementioned eight metre tall kvevri amphora and several exhibition rooms dedicated to the process of producing Georgian wines (pressing, cooking, natural filtration, extracting the wine and pulp) as well as the methods of producing and using kvevri amphoras.